wealthledger/docu/README.md

     Balance }|--|| Account : AccountId
     Balance }|--|| Instrument : InstrumentId
     Balance {
-        int Id PK
+        uuid Id PK
         enum Status "Status of the balance"
         date BalanceDate "Date of the balance"
-        int AccountId FK "Account of the balance" int InstrumentId FK "Instrument to the balance" decimal Units "Amount of units of the balance" decimal(null) Price "Market or indication price of the balance" string(null) PriceCurrency "Currency of the price"
+        uuid AccountId FK "Account of the balance" uuid InstrumentId FK "Instrument to the balance" decimal Units "Amount of units of the balance" decimal(null) Price "Market or indication price of the balance" string(null) PriceCurrency "Currency of the price"